srl-labs/containerlab/docs/manual/clabernetes/quickstart.md

 [^1]: In general there are no requirements for clabernetes from a kubernetes cluster perspective, however, many device types may have requirements for nested virtualization or specific CPU flags that your nodes would need to support in order to run the device.
 [^2]: They may run on the same node, this is up to the kubernetes scheduler whose job it is to schedule pods on the nodes it deems most appropriate.
-[^3]: Default exposed ports can be overwritten by a user via Containerlab CR.
+[^3]: Default exposed ports can be overwritten by a user via Topology CR.
 [^4]: Using containerlab's [vxlan tunneling workflow](../../manual/multi-node.md#vxlan-tunneling) to create tunnels.
 [^5]: The namespace name is derived from the name of the lab in the `.clab.yml` file.
+[^6]: VXLAN services are used for datapath stitching and are not meant to be accessed from outside the cluster.